-Welcome to the Department of Microbiology.
-Our research focuses on the molecular mechanisms underlying microbial infection and the host immune response.
+In the Department of Microbiology, our research focuses on the molecular mechanisms underlying microbial infection and the host immune response.
 Our faculty investigate a number of areas integral to these topics that can be loosely grouped under the research themes of bacterial genetics, virus molecular biology, parasitology, host-pathogen interactions, and immunology.
 We are supported by research grants from federal and non-federal sources, and our research groups consistently publish in the highest-ranking journals of our fields.
 Our research benefits from state-of-the-art equipment and facilities, and a strong network of collaborative links with faculty in other disciplines, including chemistry, structural biology, and medicine.
-In addition, with a number of Microbiology faculty holding joint appointments in the newly constructed National Emerging Infectious Disease Laboratory (NEIDL), we will soon be in the distinctive position of being able to extend our research into rare but highly pathogenic organisms, such as the Ebola and Nipah viruses and anthrax.
+In addition, with a number of Microbiology faculty holding joint appointments in the newly constructed National Emerging Infectious Diseases Laboratories (NEIDL), we will soon be in the distinctive position of being able to extend our research into rare but highly pathogenic organisms, such as the Ebola and Nipah viruses and anthrax.

 Questions?
 Contact Director of Graduate Studies Gregory Viglianti.